Trump to become first president to speak at the March for Life

 PRO-LIFE GROUPS READYING MASSIVE GRASSROOTS EFFORTS AHEAD OF 2020 ELECTIONS

 Trump's announcement came after another unprecedented move.
-During 2018's march, Trump became the first sitting American president to address the March for Life.
+During a video message in 2018, Trump became the first sitting American president to address the March for Life.

 The March for Life's timing is significant as it takes place around the anniversary of Roe v.
 Wade -- the landmark Supreme Court decision that prohibited states from banning the procedure at certain points during pregnancy.